ourshitlegacy/jinbin-im.github.io/_pages/about.md

 latest_posts: false
 ---

-**Jin-Bin Im** is a Ph.D. candidate at Hanyang University, Architectural Engineering .
+**Jin-Bin I** is a Ph.D. candidate at Hanyang University, Architectural Engineering .
 He is a graduate research assistant at the Client Briefing and Program Management (CB&PM) Lab.
 He earned a Master's degree in Architectural Engineering (2022) from the same institution, and B.S. in Interior Architecture Design (2020) from Hanyang University, South Korea.

 **Research Interest**